vedph/pythia/docs/02-query.md

 ### Pair Name

-The name is just the name of any valid attribute for the type of object we want to search.
+The pair's name is just the name of any valid attribute for the type of object we want to search.

-When the name refers to a _text structure_, i.e. a sequence of 1-N text spans, it is prefixed by `$`.
-For instance, `[$name="fp-lat"]` means that we want to find all the spans of type `fp-lat`, i.e. all the Latin phrases.

->In practice, given that all structures are token-based, any span whose type is not `tok` (=token span) is a structure span.

-In the context of a text structure match, if we want to match also the structure's value, we can use `_` as the value prefix, which assumes that a structure name pair precedes this.
-For instance, `[$fp-lat] AND [_value="pro tempore"]`, where `_` is the prefix for the structure's attribute, means that we want to match all structure spans of type `fp-lat` and whose value is `pro tempore`.

 From the point of view of the user all the attributes are equal, and can be freely queried for each item, either it is a document, a token, or a structure.
 Yet, internally some of these attributes are **privileged**, in the sense that they are considered _intrinsic_ properties of the objects.

->These privileged attributes correspond to fields of the `span` table, rather than to name=value pairs in the `span_attribute` table linked to the `span` table.
+These privileged attributes correspond to fields of the `span` (or `document`, when searching for documents) table, rather than to name=value pairs in the `span_attribute` (or `document_attribute`) table linked to it.
 All the other attributes, which are extensible, are rather linked to their table via the corresponding `TABLENAME_attribute` table.
 This implies that the query syntax will be different (and a join can be required) according to the attribute being searched.

-The names of privileged attributes are reserved; so, when defining your own attributes, avoid using these names for them.
-The reserved names are:
+The names of privileged attributes are reserved; so, when defining your own attributes, you must avoid using these names for them.
+The reserved names are (in addition to `id`, `profile_id`, `lemma_id`, `word_id` which would anyway not make to include in a query):

-- _document_'s privileged attributes: `id`, `author`, `title`, `date_value`, `sort_key`, `source`, `profile_id`.
+- _document_'s privileged attributes: `author`, `title`, `date_value`, `sort_key`, `source`, `profile_id`.
-- _span_'s privileged attributes: `id`, `p1`, `p2`, `index`, `length`, `language`, `pos`, `lemma`,
+- _span_'s privileged attributes: `p1`, `p2`, `index`, `length`, `language`, `pos`, `lemma`, `value`, `text`.
-`value`, `text`.

 👉 Attribute **names** are case-insensitive.

-Attribute names referring to _structures_ are prefixed with `$`, which distinguishes them from token attributes in the query (there is no possibility of confusing them with document attributes, as these are in a separate section).
-For instance, a structure representing a single verse in a poetic text might have name `l` (=line), and would be represented as `$l` in the query language.
+Attribute names referring to **structures**, i.e. sequences of 1-N text spans, are prefixed with `$`, which distinguishes them from token attributes in the query (there is no possibility of confusing them with document attributes, as these are in a separate section).
+So, `[$name="fp-lat"]` means that we want to find all the spans of type `fp-lat`, i.e. all the Latin phrases.

->The pairs including non-privileged attributes may omit operator and value when just testing for the existence of the attribute.
+The pairs including non-privileged attributes may omit operator and value when just testing for the existence of the attribute.
 This is only syntactic sugar: `$fp-lat` is equivalent to `$name="fp-lat"`.
-Instead, `$l="1"` refers to a non-privileged attribute named `l` with value equal to `1`.
+In the same way, `$l` would be equivalent to `$name="l"` (line).
+Instead, `$l="1"` would rather refer to a non-privileged attribute named `l` with value equal to `1`.

+>In practice, given that all structures are token-based, any span whose type is not `tok` (=token span) is a structure span.

+In the context of a text structure match, if we want to match also the structure's value, we can use `_` as the value prefix, which assumes that a structure name pair precedes this.
+For instance, `[$fp-lat] AND [_value="pro tempore"]`, where `_` is the prefix for the structure's attribute, means that we want to match all structure spans of type `fp-lat` and whose value is `pro tempore`.

 ### Pair Value